 What’s different about N26?

 Since its launch in 2013, N26 has been devoted to its vision of making personal banking accessible, simple and beautifully designed.
 It became the first German bank to combine paperless technology, an intuitive interface and multilingual customer service.
 With the bank’s singular focus on UX, all of its services are available exclusively via the app, earning itself the moniker “The Mobile Bank“.
-This instant access is not only handy for convenience and speed, but it also does away with the need to hang on to reams of paperwork and correspondence associated with traditional banks.
-This means that all your personal information is organised, securely stored and easily accessible, even when you’re on the go.

 Since 2016, N26 has operated with a full European banking license, enabling the former FinTech start up to offer a comprehensive portfolio of financial services, including offering credit loans, savings accounts and insurance packages.